FredericLiu/Car-detector-P5/writeup_report.md

 ![false_detection](https://github.com/FredericLiu/Car-detector-P5/blob/master/examples/false_detection.png)

-From the picture, there are too false positive at the bottom of the frame, but only one is filtered out.
+From the picture, there are two false positive at the bottom of the frame, but only one is filtered out.
 ---

 ### Discussion